Thursday, February 26, 2009

 He told me: “People would know there were problems but nothing like what came out [in court].
 People round here are no different from other country people.
 They would help if they knew there was a problem but you don’t interfere with a family unless you’re invited in.
 The children served mass and I certainly never noticed any difference with them and other children.”

-One of the neighbours Mairead interviewed told us that because people knew social workers were involved with the family, people presumed any difficulties were being addressed.
+One of the neighbours Mairead interviewed told us that because people knew social workers were involved with the family, people presumed any difficulties were being addressed.“By being aware of that we put our faith in that system and felt that this isn’t happening without anyone knowing,” said the woman.

 From the political rhetoric from last of week it seems the biggest knock on effect of this case may be that it seals the argument for the need to have a referendum which could give children's rights a firm place in the constitution.